microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-02.md

 ### Deploy alerts with Bicep

-Action group Resource Id can be found in Azure Portal:
+The Action group Resource Id can be found in the Azure Portal:
 - In Azure Monitor navigate to Alerts, then Action groups.
 - Select the Action group to open its properties.
 - Click on JSON View.